 FIT and DESIGN – Westone W60 Versus Campfire Vega Comparison Review

-The Westone W60 is light, and is very easy to seal in your ears once you get the hang of putting the wire around your ear.
+The Westone W60 is light, and very easy to seal.
 The Campfire Vega is certainly heavier and takes longer to get a good seal.
 If fitted properly, both headphones have great sound isolation.
 The Vega feels a lot sturdier than the W60.
-It’s got a liquid alloy metal shell and a beryllium copper MMCX, while the cable is silver-plated copper Litz.
-If you’re listening on the go, the W40 has a cable with a mic/remote, while the Campfire Vega doesn’t.
+It’s got a liquid alloy metal shell and a beryllium copper MMCX.
+The cable is silver-plated copper Litz.
+If you’re listening on the go, the W60 has a cable with a mic/remote.
+The Campfire Vega doesn’t.
 The W60 also has 6 balanced armature drivers, while the Vega has only one dynamic driver.
 But more drivers don’t necessarily mean better quality.
 With that in mind, let’s talk sound.

 SOUND – Westone W60 Versus Campfire Vega Comparison Review

-Westone’s W60 is characterized by clarity and unbuttered balance.
-Campfire Vega is defined by its raw, juicy and powerful feel.
+Westone’s W60 is characterized by clarity and balance.
+Campfire Vega is defined by its juicy and powerful feel.
 Here’s the breakdown…

 The bass on the W60 has a lot of grip.
 Deep and dry, it’s got some great clarity and punch.
 Hip-hop, pop and EDM are a lot of fun to listen to.
 Still, the Vega has a deeper low range and lends itself better to the above genres.
-Overall, the Vega has a more powerful and heavy bass feel and seems to win in this department
+Overall, the Vega has a more powerful and heavy bass feel.

 I really enjoyed the highs on the W60.
 They’re a little more defined and pronounced than the Campfire Vega.
 Putting both headphones through the classical music test, I think I preferred the W60.
 At the same time, the high strings and choirs sounded a little rounder and easier to listen to on the Vega.

 This one is almost too close to call.
 The Campfire Vega has a bit more spaciousness than the Westone W60.
-Listening to live recordings, the Vega sounded a little more realistic.
-But the transparency and airiness of the W60 had its own delicate beauty.
-Overall, Vega has a grander feel.
+But both are an impressive multidimensional experience.

 SUMMARY – Westone W60 Versus Campfire Vega Comparison Review